Fritz August Breuhaus

-Fritz August Breuhaus (February 9, 1883 – December 2, 1960) was a German architect, interior designer, and designer in the 20th century.
-He added “de Groot” to the end of his name in 1929.
-He spread the word of this addition claiming to be the grandson/great-grandson of reputable painter Breuhaus de Groot.
-His father, Heinrich Hugo Breuhaus, was a dentist and married to his mother Johanne Knipping.
+Fritz August Breuhaus respectively Breuhaus de Groot (9 February 1883 – 2 December 1960) was a German architect, interior designer and designer active in the 20th century primarily in Germany and Switzerland.

-Fritz August Breuhaus was born in Solingen, Germany.
+Early life and education

+Breuhaus was born 9 February 1883 in Solingen, Germany, the older of two children, to Hans Hugo Breuhaus (born 1859), a dental technician, and Johanne Breuhaus (née Knipping; 1858–1928).
+In 1928, Breuhaus started to use the suffix de Groot to inherently make himself more important claiming to be a grandson respectively great-grandson of the reputable Dutch painter Frans Breuhaus de Groot (1824–1872).
+In reality there was no relation to the de Groot family.

 His father tried to influence his career, encouraging him to study mechanical engineering, which he did.
 He also sat in on architecture lectures and took "Design" (Prof. Theodor Fischer mit Assistent Paul Bonatz), "Decorative design" (Prof. Gustav Halmhuber), "Watercolor painting" (Prof. Treidler).
 When his father found out, he refused to support him any further.
 Breuhaus was forced to live off a small inheritance from his grandmother.

+Professional career

 From 1907, Breuhaus lived and worked in Düsseldorf, where he began the process of designing and planning for the “Garden City Meererbusch”.
 Breuhaus designed the first house on this 75 hectare residential area in Meerbusch, Buderich.
 He also live in “house Eichenhof” for part of the process.
 The houses were built mainly for businessmen and lawyers, but artists also resided there.

 Breuhaus then served in World War I between 1914 and 1918.
 He achieved the rank of sergeant, serving in both France and the Eastern Front.
 He published a book in 1917 about his experienced named Der Soldat und der Tod.
 Gespräch in Versen.

 After 1920, Breuhaus had just divorced from his first wife and returned from war.
 But his career had picked up momentum, even during the post-war slum (World War I).
 Breuhaus mostly designed houses and country houses for the upper class.
 But in 1923 he had also started his own company "Mikado-garages" which specialized in hand-printed textiles.
 He also designed furniture, lamps, silverware and wallpaper.